rikotanemura1/feather-university-site/README.md

-please summarize this week on your google calendar and put it in a pastebin link. please send this pastebin link to oliverpearce13@gmail.com.
+please leave your email in a github issue, confirming that you have a github account and that you are on my roster!

+looking forward to having a great year, and meeting everyone soon. c: